marshalldanel/localplaylist/README.md

-## RoadyMusic
+## RoadieSounds

-RoadyMusic is a really simply way to discover new live music, especially while you're travelling.
+RoadieSounds is a really simply way to discover new live music, especially while you're travelling.
 This was a final project for a Lighthouse Labs Cohort in 2017.

 Going through concert listing for bands you are unfamiliar with can be tedious and time consuming to find a concert you might be interested in going to.
-Instead of simply reading through concert listings, RoadyMusic lets you listen to them.
+Instead of simply reading through concert listings, RoadieSounds lets you listen to them.

 Simply enter the cities you are interested in attending concerts in, and the genres you like.
-RoadyMusic will not only return the concert listings for those time periods, but it will generate a playlist for you that you can save to Spotify.
+RoadieSounds will not only return the concert listings for those time periods, but it will generate a playlist for you that you can save to Spotify.

 ![demo1](https://github.com/dennyhollick/localplaylist/blob/master/docs/RoadyDemo1.gif)